Sitecore/Helix.Docs/helix/principles/visual-studio/structure.rst

-implementation, with all Project, Foundation and Feature layer modules managed together, while another Sitecore implementation could span multiple VS solutions, with one VS solution grouping together the feature modules for commerce, another VS solution housing the regular website features and with the Project layer modules in additional VS solutions per tenant.
+implementation, with all Project, Foundation and Feature layer modules managed together, while another Sitecore implementation could span multiple VS solutions, with one VS solution grouping together the all the modules which target the Commerce Engine and another VS solution housing the modules that purely target the website.
+You could also have additional VS solutions per tenant.

+It is important to remember that when adding modules to split solutions like this you must include all elements of the module (for example the website code assembly, Commerce Engine code assembly, unit tests, item serialization projects etc.) to still conform with the Common Closure Principle.

 How a customer implementation is structured between Visual Studio solutions is entirely up the requirements, complexity and logical